FrantisekKracmar/FrantisekKracmar/README.md

 <br>

 a passionate software engineer.
 I have several years of experience, mainly in back-end development.
-I have spent most of my time with Python and C++, but I have worked with many other languages - C, MATLAB, LabVIEW, VBA.
-Anyway, programming language is only a tool to reach the desired goal so I am open to new languages and technologies.
+I have spent most of my time with Python and C++, but I have worked with many other languages - namely C, MATLAB, LabVIEW and VBA.
+Anyway, programming language is only a tool to reach the desired goal in my opinion and I am open to new languages and technologies.
 Which is how I usually spend my free time - learning new things.

 <img align="right" alt="GIF" src="https://github.com/FrantisekKracmar/FrantisekKracmar/blob/main/code.gif?raw=true" width="500" height="320" />